-Investment in the Hawke’s Bay land transport system during the 2021–24 NLTP is targeted at improving safety and resilience while supporting the region’s economy and forecast growth.
+The forecast $410 million investment in the Hawke’s Bay land transport system during the 2021–24 National Land Transport Programme (NLTP) period is targeted at improving safety and resilience while supporting the region’s economy and forecast growth.